 I know this seems redundant, but you should read your syllabus.

-After every class I would sit down with my syllabus, highlight anything important, and bring all my assignments over to my planner and onto a master assignment sheet.
-I would create a big document with all of my assignments and dates and sometimes I would color-code the different courses so that I knew which assignment went to which course (or I would create an shorthand version of the class next to it.)
+After every class, I would sit down with my syllabus, highlight anything important, and bring all my assignments over to my planner and onto a master assignment sheet.
+I would create a big document with all of my assignments and dates and sometimes I would color-code the different courses so that I knew which assignment went to which course (or I would create a shorthand version of the class next to it.)

 Why should you read the syllabus?
 Simple, your professor is not going to go over the entire syllabus with you.
 They may touch on some of the highlights, but it’s up to you to do the real digging.
 Your professor isn’t going to and shouldn’t hold your hand.
 There are some parts of the syllabus that they have to put on there, but other than those parts, syllabi are unique to each professor.